Big Bad Beetleborgs: Magnavores

 The Magnavores (2–53) are the first set of villains the Beetleborgs faced, who originated from the Beetleborgs comic series.
 They were released due to Flabber granting the kids' wish which unintentionally released them.
 While in Charterville, the Magnavores use the old Charterville cemetery as their lair.
-By the end of Season One, the Magnavores were sent back into the comics as a side effect of Borgslayer's destruction.
+By the end of Season One, the Magnavores are sent back into the comics as a side effect of Borgslayer's destruction.